gbl08ma/utilities/README.md

 For a detailed changelog, including lots of developer anger and jargon, take a look at the commit history on the GitHub page.

 Here is a summary of the changes, in no special order:

+From v1.2 to v1.3:
+  - Added setting for choosing the type of notification shown when a chronometer finishes;
+  - Menu reorganized: now the text editor for a new file is accessible from the F4 menu inside the File Manager;
+  - Added folder copying capability to file manager;
+  - Added item sorting to file manager (can sort by name A-Z, Z-A, and by size, big-small and small-big);
+  - Added file searching capability to file manager (supports filename, content and recursive search);
+  - UI change: change some of the backgrounds shown;
+  - Added file compression and decompression functionality (accessible from the "File information" screen in the file manager);
+  - Added screen (accessible from the "System Information" screen) for seeing the current user information (with passwords) and its history;
+  - Display usage of the "user" area (where the user information is stored) on the memory usage screen;
+  - Added page up/down functionality to scrollable text views (press Shift then Up or Down);
+  - Make scrollable text views faster (including text reader);
+  - Noticeably faster calendar and tasks operation, including when searching for events;
+  - Fixed file manager crash when system language was Russian;
+  - Fixed many small bugs, most of them hard to notice;
+  - New main menu icon (again);
+  - "Promoted" the Add-In Manager to an advanced tool;
+  - Many under-the-hood changes to increase speed and reduce binary size;
+  - Changed many small details to improve looks and user experience.

 From v1.1 to v1.2:
   - Graphical marker ("timetable") of the busy state for a calendar day or week (can be disabled in the calendar settings);